Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingfrommlapi.md

 <TabItem value="tab1">

-After pressing the `Installer` button, press the `Update Script References` button.
+1. Select **Installer**.
+1. Select **Update Script References**.

 </TabItem>
 <TabItem value="tab2">

+1. Select **Source**.
-After pressing the `Source` button, the window will ask you to link a MLAPI source directory.
-Take the directory in your project containing the MLAPI source and drop it into the field.
-After that press the `Update Script References` button.
+1. The window prompts you to link a MLAPI source directory.
+1. Take the directory in your project containing the MLAPI source and drop it into the field.
+1. Select **Update Script References**.

 </TabItem>
 </Tabs>

-After you went through the `Update Script References` process of the patcher the MLAPI components on your Prefabs and GameObjects should have been updated to their new names.
-You can check whether that's the case by checking whether the `NetworkingManager` component is now called `NetworkManager`.
+After you complete the **Update Script References** process of the patcher, the MLAPI components on your `Prefabs` and `GameObject`s should have been updated to their new names.
+You can verify by checking if the `NetworkingManager` component is now called `NetworkManager`.

 Most likely at this point you will get a warning telling you that the script cannot be loaded.
 No need to panic, this is expected and your serialized data won't be lost.
 As soon as you finish up migrating and clean up all error messages your data will appear again.

  ![NetworkManager component after upgrading](/img/upgrade-guide/networkmanager-component.png)

-There is also a `Replace Type Names` button in the Patcher window.
-This step is optional, what it does is automatically rename old type names in your scripts to the API changes we made saving you some time to manually rename it.
-What it does is just a simple global replace of some of the type names.
-You might want to manually do this process instead if you want more finegrained control.
+There is also a **Replace Type Names** button in the Patcher window.
+This step is optional.
+It automatically renames old type names in your scripts to the API changes made in Unity MLAPI, saving you some time to manually rename it.
+It performs a simple global replace of some of the type names.
+You may want to manually do this process instead if you want more control over changes.

-## 3.**Removing the old MLAPI**
+## 3.**Remove older MLAPI versions**

 Remove all the folders containing the existing non-package version of MLAPI from your project.
 Usually this means removing the `Assets/MLAPI` and `Assets/Editor/MLAPI` folders from the project.

 ## 4.**Upgrade your code to the new MLAPI APIs**

-With our latest release we introduced a lot of breaking API changes.
-We took the switch to Unity Packages as a chance to clean of the code base and provide an API which is easier to understand and use.
-We understand that upgrading to a new version with many breaking changes can be frustrating and we are sorry for that.
+With our latest release we introduced a number of breaking API changes.
+With the move to Unity Packages, we took this chance to clean up the code base and provide an API that is easier to understand and use.
+We understand that upgrading to a new version with many breaking changes can be frustrating, and we are sorry for that.

-### Upgrading to new MLAPI API
-Check our [changelog](TODO link doesn't exit yet?) for a list of name changes we did and to get an overall idea of what changed.
+### Review changes and release notes
+See the [MLAPI Release Notes](../release-notes/release-0-1-0.md) for a list of all new features, refactored name changes, issue fixes, and more.

 ### Upgrade RPCs